 is a combination of different cultures, although in its varied dishes, it has a blend of Spanish, African, and Caribbean cuisines, in the preparation and spices.
 It also has some little, but significant Chinese influence, which can be found in some areas in Havana.
 Cuban food is greatly influenced by Indigenous, African, Portuguese, Chinese, Arabic, and different Spanish regions.

-During the colonial period, Havana was a very important trading port, with many passing immigrants from Spain, especially, from the Southern part of Spain, such as Andalucía, and even other places, such as Asturias.
-Many Cuban dishes have their roots, in Andalucía, Spain.
+During the colonial period, Havana was a very important trading port, with many passing immigrants from Spain, especially, from the Southern part of Spain, such as Andalucía, and several other places, such as Asturias.
+Many Cuban dishes have their roots in Andalucía, Spain.

 Cuban cuisine is unique and different from other cultures.
 Travelers and visitors from other parts of the world have sometimes associated Cuban cuisine with for example, Mexican cuisine.
 Although we share some Spanish traditions, Mexican food is a combination of Spanish and Aztec foods and traditions, while Cuban cuisine has been heavily influenced by the distinctive history of the Caribbean and their ancient travelers.